 Children are referred to this program by teachers and other school staff.
 Funding for this program is provided by United Way Toronto, and the Ontario Ministries of Community and Social Services, Child and Youth Services, and Education.

-The School Treatment Program (Section 23) provides three therapeutically-based classrooms and treatment programs.
-There are two classrooms for kindergarten-aged children (3½ to 6), and one classroom for students ages 6-11.
+The Day Treatment Program (Section 23) provides three therapeutically-based classrooms and treatment programs.
+There are two classrooms for kindergarten-aged children (3½ to 6), and one classroom for grades 1-3.
 In both programs, students are referred because they are exhibiting emotional, social and behavioural challenges and are unable to manage in the mainstream educational system.
 A cognitive behavioural model and SNAP® strategies are used to help students better manage their behaviour and emotions.
 Students are taught using Individual Education Plans (IEP) which incorporate goals that include behavioural expectations.

 The kindergarten classrooms provide a structured setting that helps children manage impulsivity and emotions, develop basic social and school-readiness skills and enhance self-esteem and awareness of themselves and others.
 Children are referred to this program from a variety of sources including parents, schools and child care centres.
 The classrooms are run in partnership with the Toronto District School Board and are located at Charles G. Fraser Public School.

-The classroom for students ages 6-11 provides a modified special education environment for children with severe behavioural, social and emotional challenges who are unable to function in a community school setting.
+The classroom for grades 1-3 provides a modified special education environment for children with severe behavioural, social and emotional challenges who are unable to function in a community school setting.
 Students learn how to model pro-social values, acquire general knowledge and improve their social skills.
 Spaces in the program are prioritized for clients in CDI’s Intensive Community and Home Services Program, and children are typically referred to the program through Toronto’s Centralized Access to Residential Services (CARS).
-The classroom is located at CDI’s St. Clair Gardens location, and it is run in partnership with the Toronto Catholic District School Board.
+The classroom is located at Stella Maris Catholic School, and it is run in partnership with the Toronto Catholic District School Board.

 The programs utilize a multi-disciplinary team made up of special education teachers, child and youth workers, an educational assistant, a family counsellor and consultants as needed, including a speech and language pathologist, a psychologist and a psychiatrist.
 The average stay in the program is one to two years, and the desired overall outcome is for the student to be re-integrated into a community school (regular and special education).